OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Supporting a custom URL scheme is done by:

-- defining the format for the app's URLs
+- defining the format for the app's URLs,
-- register the scheme so that the system directs appropriate URLs to the app
+- registering the scheme so that the system directs appropriate URLs to the app,
 - handling the URLs that the app receives.

 Security issues arise when an app processes calls to its URL scheme without properly validating the URL and its parameters and when users aren't prompted for confirmation before triggering an important action.